Visual-mov/Tevas-lang/doc/Tevas-reference.md

 ```

 ## Syntax
-Tex is a dynamically typed language.
+Tevas is a dynamically typed language.
 A variable's type does not need to be declared in assignment.
 All the type checking is done in runtime.
-Tex is not sensitive to indention (spaces and tabs) and line breaks.
-Line breaks are not tokenized, meaning Tex has no concept of them within the parser.
+Tevas is not sensitive to indention (spaces and tabs) and line breaks.
+Line breaks are not tokenized, meaning Tevas has no concept of them within the parser.
 This makes the syntax very "loose" feeling.
-Each one of these strings is a valid Tex program.
+Each one of these strings is a valid Tevas program.

 ` 2 -> a 2 -> b println a * b`